Ways to Increase Your FICO Score for Home Buying

 Choosing a lender isn't the first step in becoming a homeowner.
-In reality, the home buying process starts and ends with your finances.
-To make your goal of homeownership realized, you must consider your FICO score along with the type of loan for which you'll qualify in Saint Cloud.
+The content of your wallet starts the home buying process.
+To make your goal of homeownership realized, you must consider your FICO score along with the type of mortgage loan for which you'll qualify in Saint Cloud.

-- Types of Credit — Do you have a healthy mix of loans and credit cards?
+- Types of Credit — Do you have a healthy mix of credit cards and loans?

-Lenders want to be positive that giving you a loan is a safe move.
-Your credit score gives lenders an insight into what type of borrower you'll be based solely on your credit history.
+Lenders want to ensure that allowing you a loan isn't a risk for them.
+Your FICO score gives lenders an insight into what type of borrower you are based solely on your credit history.
 Because of the shift in the economy, most home buyers should have scores in the range of 700 or higher to get a decent interest rate.
-If your score is lower, you can still qualify for a loan, but the interest accrued in the long run could be more than double that of an individual having a better FICO score.
+If your score is less than that, you can still qualify for a loan, but the interest accrued in the long run could be more than double the amount of someone having a higher credit score.

-Getting your credit in order is the best way to ease into purchasing a home.
-Call us at (407) 791-3116 and we can help you get on the right track to the home of your dreams.
+Staying on top of your FICO score is the best way to ease into buying a home.
+Contact us and we can help you get on the right track to the home of your dreams.

-You want an improved score, but how do you get there?
+There are strategies to increase your score.
 Building your FICO score takes time.
-It can be rare to make a significant change in your FICO score with quick fixes, but your score can improve in a year by keeping tabs your credit report and by using credit extended to you to raise your score, instead of ruin it.
-The most important thing is to know your FICO score.
-Here are some ways you can improve your credit score:
+It can be rare to make a significant change in your credit score with quick fixes, but your score can improve in a year or two by monitoring your credit report and by using your credit wisely.
+The best way to do this is to know your FICO score.
+You'll improve your credit score by using these pointers:

 - Keep up with payments.
-How often you're late with payments greatly affects your credit score.
-It's where people who have recently experienced job loss see the biggest hit in their credit score.
-Yes, it takes longer to restore your credit this way, but it's the surest way to show that you're responsible enough to make payments to a bank.
+Delinquent payments drastically drop your credit score.
+It's one of the reasons people who have recently experienced job loss see the biggest dip in their credit score.
+Yes, it takes longer to rebuild your credit with payment history, but it's the surest way to prove that you're able to make payments to a bank.

 - Ensure that your credit history is correct.
 If you discover incorrect items on your credit report, contact the bureau asking that the item be removed.
 If you have a common name or the same name as a family member, you'll want to give extra care to make sure the activity reported is correct.

-- Spread your debt around.
+- Even out your debt.
 At first, this doesn't sound like a good idea.
-But, you steer clear of having one card that is at the limit and have the rest of your cards at a zero balance.
-It's better to have each of your cards at a smaller balance than to have the bulk of your debt taking up the balance one card.
+But, you don't want to have one card that is maxed out and have your remaining cards at a zero balance.
+It's better to have each of your cards at about 30% of their credit limit than to have all of your debt transferred to one card.

-Knowing the methods you can use to improve your credit score, you can move toward becoming a homeowner.
-Keep in mind that when you're ready to apply for a loan to purchase a home, you'll want to keep your applications within a two-week window to avoid a negative mark on your credit score.
-With the help of Preferred Real Estate, shopping for a mortgage can be a stress-free experience so you, too, can achieve home ownership.
+Knowing the methods you can use to improve your FICO score, you're one step closer to becoming a homeowner.
+Know that when it's time to apply for a loan to purchase a home, you'll want to keep your credit inquiries within a two-week window to avoid a negative mark on your credit score.
+With the help of Preferred Real Estate, the loan process can be a stress-free experience so you, too, can achieve home ownership.

-To learn more, visit myFICO.com, Fair Isaac's informational site and review your credit history for free at annualcreditreport.com.
+Get more information by visiting myFICO.com, Fair Isaac's informational site and you can review all of your credit reports for free each year at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.